curiouspengu/Lunaria-Pathing-System/README.md

 # Instructions:
 - Run record_path.py to record a path
-- F5 aligns camera (no reset)
+- F3 aligns camera (no reset)
 - Press F1 to start recording
 - Press F2 to stop recording
-- Paste path in test_path.py
-- Run test_path.py to test your path
+- Run path.py to test your path
 - Remember to clear paths.py every time you record

 # Radiant Team